webpack-contrib/style-loader/README.md

 type base = number;
 ```

-This setting is primarily used as a workaround for [css clashes](https://github.com/webpack-contrib/style-loader/issues/163) when using one or more [DllPlugin](https://robertknight.me.uk/posts/webpack-dll-plugins/)'s. `base` allows you to prevent either the _app_'s css (or _DllPlugin2_'s css) from overwriting _DllPlugin1_'s css by specifying a css module id base which is greater than the range used by _DllPlugin1_ e.g.:
+This setting is primarily used as a workaround for [CSS clashes](https://github.com/webpack-contrib/style-loader/issues/163) when using one or more [DllPlugin](https://robertknight.me.uk/posts/webpack-dll-plugins/)s.
+`base` allows you to prevent either the _app_'s CSS (or _DllPlugin2_'s css) from overwriting _DllPlugin1_'s CSS by specifying a CSS module ID base that is greater than the range used by _DllPlugin1_ e.g.:

 **webpack.dll1.config.js**